 The online challenge allows students to construct and test wind turbines and/or solar structures, and share the results with the KidWind community.
 Anyone, anywhere, can participate online.

 Every month we deliberate on the best projects and send prizes, t-shirts or other SWAG to the student winners.
-Monthly wind winners are also invited to the National KidWind Challenge.
+Quarterly wind and solar winners are also invited to the World KidWind Challenge.

 There are no age or materials restrictions.